ahmadazerichandrabhuana/robotframeworkbrowser/README.md

    Contains test cases
    ```

-Apart from these 3 folders, this sample also using .yaml file in case you want to use external file to store any data.
+Apart from these 3 folders, this sample also using 'env.yaml' file which can be used to store configuration-specific data.
 On this sample, URL for test is stored there :
    ```
    SauceDemo_URL: https://www.saucedemo.com/
    ```